filippo-falcone/ia-docker-template-generator/README.md

 ## ⚙️ How It Works

 1. Run the CLI tool in your terminal.
-2. Select your preferred frontend and backend technologies.
+2. Choose the project type: frontend, backend, or full-stack.
+3. Select specific technologies (frontend/backend frameworks, versions, CSS).
+4. Enter a destination path for your project.
+5. Confirm your selections.
-3. Enter your OpenAI API key (if not already configured).
+6. Enter your Hugging Face token (if not already configured).
-4. The AI generates the project structure and Dockerfile(s).
+7. The AI generates the project structure, Dockerfile(s), and all configurations.
-5. Files are saved to disk, ready for development!
+8. Files are saved to your specified location, ready for development!

 ---